tomsom/yoga-linux/README.md

 - [x] **S0 sleep (s2idle)**
   > A lowerish power sleep state.
 Device wakes up almost immediatelly, often brakes keyboard or touch.
 Resoved with Kernel 6.1

+- [x] **The speakers suck**
+  > Switch to the bottom firing woofers makes the sound bearable, having all 4 speakers working in parallel is still wip

 - [x] **S4 sleep (hibernating)(guide is still missing)**
   > As an alternative for S3 sleep S4 sleep can be made use of.
 Requires a swap partition